Conflict

 When Collaboration Breaks Down

-Sometimes, Klarungshilfe clears the way for renewed trust and alignment.
+Sometimes, Klärungshilfe clears the way for renewed trust and alignment.
+The relationship resets.
+The collaboration continues with more realness and honesty.

 Either way, it brings truth into the room.